 Wireless

 At the same time, a structural shift is underway at the network layer itself.
 Across the industry, carriers are embedding AI directly into their core infrastructure, through IMS evolution, 5G standalone deployments, and frameworks designed to move intelligence closer to the signal path.
-Voice AI is no longer just an application sitting on top of calls; it's beginning to integrate into the network fabric.
+What used to sit on top of calls as a bolt-on application is being absorbed into the network fabric itself.

-Despite broad advances in cloud infrastructure, mobile voice has remained stubbornly static.
-Calls still run inside carrier-controlled environments.
-AI still sits outside the call path.
-Enterprises still lack meaningful visibility into what happens between dial and answer.
+Despite broad advances in cloud infrastructure, mobile voice has stayed stubbornly static.
+Calls still run inside carrier-controlled environments, AI still sits outside the call path, and enterprises have no visibility into what happens between dial and answer.

-Newer approaches that introduce AI into telecom environments improve the experience at the edges, better transcription, smarter routing suggestions, and post-call analytics, but they don't change the underlying model.
-The call path remains closed.
-Programmability remains limited.
-And without control of the voice path, AI remains a passenger in the conversation rather than an orchestrator of it.
+Newer approaches that introduce AI into telecom environments improve the experience at the edges (better transcription, smarter routing suggestions, post-call analytics), but the underlying model doesn't change.
+The call path stays closed, programmability stays limited, and without control of the voice path, AI remains a passenger in the conversation rather than an orchestrator of it.

 Most voice AI today is implemented as an overlay.
 Audio is processed externally, call control stays inside telecom systems, and routing and identity are never exposed to the AI layer.
 The result is a set of constraints that can't be engineered around: latency that compounds with every hop, fragmented control split across systems that weren't designed to talk to each other, no mechanism for real-time policy enforcement, and a ceiling on how much custom logic can be built into a call flow.